Evg-qwerty/Interface/README.md

-## An example of the principle of "Polymorphism" in PHP
+## Example of use "Interface" in PHP